How to thrive during the holidays

 What I need to do.

 Look at this from different perspectives.
 Clarify priorities and deadlines at work.
-Will the world break if it doesn’t get done right away?
+Will the world break if it doesnโt get done right away?
+Can other people support you in these tasks?

 What could wait.